creepoff1/assigment/Testing_Assignment_CodeLock_Plugin.md

 # Within the scope of the given task, the CodeLock plugin for IntelliJ IDEA 7 was tested, and the following bugs were found:

-## 1. Class/Region locked.
-The code is highlighted with a blue background only after placing the cursor on the line
+## 1. Class or region locking.
+The code is highlighted with a blue background only after placing the cursor in the editor
 ### Preconditions:
-Project contains Class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;